Like some holiday celebrations, birds and other wildlife can find their surroundings overripe for intoxication.

 Are your backyard birds acting strange?
 Barbara Damrosch of The Washington Post provides some insight to the world of intoxicated wildlife and how fermented fruit is the culprit.

-- Fruit can become alcoholic in a number of ways.
+Fruit can become alcoholic in a number of ways.
 Sometimes in the fall, fruit matures too much and ferments.
-In the winter, cold concentrates the sugars, which then break down and produce alcohol.
+In the winter, cold concentrates a fruit’s sugar, which then breaks down and produces alcohol.

-- If you find drunk birds in your yard that seem to need help, set out water for them to drink to rehydrate.
+If you find drunk birds in your yard that seem to need help, set out water to drink to rehydrate them.